Blog |

 Those critical of Carnegie and Rockefeller believed that before the rich and powerful could gain further control over Americans and the wealth of America, the American spirit had to first be weakened, that Americans had to be made dependent upon a job and the government for financial support.

 Once the spirit was broken, the minds of Americans would be owned by the very people in charge of the school system.
 This is important to the “Elites” because now that they own our minds, they can manipulate us to do or believe nearly anything.
-This is the really why there is no financial education in our schools.
+This is really why there is no financial education in our schools.

 One of the major goals in hijacking our minds is the control of our money…